 You may take advantage of these opportunities through an outright gift or a pledge over a period of time.

 In-kind gifts as well as gifts of any amount are also appreciated and will help provide the resources that our teens deserve.

 A gift to the Center is an investment in more than bricks and mortar — it is an investment in the voices, minds, and hearts of our young people.
-For more information, please contact Sarah Cutrara, Senior Development Director at 312.768.5186 or [email protected]
+For more information, please contact Dana Snodgrass, Senior Director of Development at 312.768.5185 or [email protected]